BrookMaoDev/3D-Cube-Renderer/README.md

 ![Demo](Demo.gif)

-The actual program is much smoother than the choppy gif as my screen recorder is unable to handle recording the 100 frames per second 😅
+The actual program is much smoother than the choppy gif as my screen recorder is unable to handle recording 100 frames per second 😅

 ## Controls